globe-swiss/phaenonet-client/README.md

 Consult the official documentation for the [Firebase CLI](https://firebase.google.com/docs/cli) for further information.

-## Development
+API information [init.json](https://phaenonet-test.web.app/__/firebase/init.json) must be copied to the folder `/app/src/local/`.

-The application will be using the database and access rules of the `phaenonet-test` project for all use-cases described in this section.
+Firestore and Storage rules need to be checked out from a separate project [phaenonet-client-security](https://github.com/globe-swiss/phaenonet-client-security) into the `/security` folder.

 ### Serve locally